1shman/1shman/README.md

 ## Hi there, I'm Ishraq 👋

-I am a first-year Masters student at the University of Michigan studying Information Sciences interested in pursuing a career in Software Development and Analytics
+I am a first-year Masters student at the University of Michigan studying Information Sciences interested in pursuing a career in Software Development and Data Science/Analytics

 ### About
 📚 I am currently learning Servers, Shell, & Git coupled with Statistics and Data Analysis <br/>